-ONE-YEAR FULL WARRANTY
+ONE YEAR LIMITED WARRANTY

-For one year from the date of purchase, when this dishwasher is operated and maintained according to instructions attached to or furnished with the product, Whirlpool Corporation will pay for FSP[®] replacement parts and repair labor costs to correct defects in materials or workmanship.
+For one year from the date of purchase, when this major appliance is operated and maintained according to instructions attached to or furnished with the product, Whirlpool Corporation or Whirlpool Canada LP (hereafter "Whirlpool") will pay for FSP[®] replacement parts and repair labor to correct defects in materials or workmanship.
 Service must be provided by a Whirlpool designated service company.